ChamodiLiyanage/Account-Transactions-API/README.md

 - **Non-existent Accounts:** Returns an error if the source or destination account does not exist.
 - **Insufficient Funds:** Returns an error if the source account has insufficient funds.
+- **Invalid Amount:** Returns an error if the transfer amount is invalid (e.g., negative or non-numeric).

 ## Testing